 Are there any side effects?

-It is best to consult your doctor before partaking of kombucha.
+It is best to consult your doctor before partaking in kombucha.
 With your doctor’s opinion, if you are able to make the perfect kombucha, it is a fun drink for hot summers.